2025 TAX Announcement – Please check the announcement, forms and instruction pages.

 best tax comparison canada provinces

-In 2025, Alberta is the most tax-friendly province thanks to its flat income tax and lack of a provincial sales tax.
+In 2026, Alberta is the most tax-friendly province thanks to its low bracketed income tax and lack of a provincial sales tax.
 Saskatchewan follows with moderate income tax and a relatively low PST.
 Ontario offers balanced tax rates and generous deductions.
 On the other end of the spectrum, Quebec and Nova Scotia rank lowest in tax-friendliness due to their high income and sales tax burdens.
 To offset these higher rates, many taxpayers look for ways to reduce personal income tax and improve overall savings.

 How Provincial Tax Differences Affect Your Take-Home Pay